terreng/simple-web-server/howTo/HTACCESS.md

 Note - To set more than 1 ruleset per file, see instruction at bottom of the page

 Note - 401 (unauthorized) username and passwords are CASE SENSITIVE!!
-<p>Note - wsc.htaccess file MUST be in the same directory as the file you want to change.
+<p>Note - .swshtaccess file MUST be in the same directory as the file you want to change.
 The file does not need to exist (Mainly for 301, 302, and 307).</p>
 <p>IMPORTANT NOTE - EVERYTHING IN THE FILE (AND THE FILE NAME) IS CASE SENSITIVE!!</p>
 <br>